 To ease sinus discomfort, aim to drink plenty of fluids and use a humidifier to keep the air moist.
 You can also try nasal irrigation, chicken soup, or manuka honey — but call a doctor if your symptoms last more than 10 days.

 You know the feeling.
-Your nose is either plugged or like a leaky faucet and your head feels like it’s in a vise.
+Your nose is either plugged or like a leaky faucet, and your head feels like it’s in a vise.
 It feels better to keep your eyes closed because they’re puffy and sore.
 And your throat feels like you swallowed nails.

-Fortunately, there are effective remedies you can use to alleviate the pain and discomfort of sinus woes.
+Sinus problems can be uncomfortable.
+However, there are effective remedies, from chicken soup to compresses, that you can use to alleviate the pain and discomfort of sinus issues.

-1. Water, Water Everywhere
+1. Water, water everywhere

-2. Nasal Irrigation
+2. Nasal irrigation

 Place the towel over your head so it falls along the sides of the bowl, trapping the steam inside.
 Most people do this until the steam dissipates.
 The steam from a hot shower can also work but is a less concentrated experience.

-4. Chicken Soup
+4. Chicken soup

 So what’s the secret?
 Scientists haven’t identified the active ingredient in chicken soup, but they speculate that the steam combined with the antioxidant and

-5. Warm Compresses
+5. Warm and cold compresses